DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 * [References (only if provided)]
 * [Constraints (only if provided)]
 * [Links/documents (only if provided)]
-[Note: Leave this section empty with a blank line if no research or references are provided]
 ```
 Format: Organized by type
 Example: User Research: